aweymo-ui/ges_geo_vis/content/2_start.md

 {% include gallery-figure.html img="ges_geo_vis_06.jpg" alt="A map showing various locations marked with icons, including Keller, Bodie, Chesaw, Curlew, and others.
 A sidebar lists these mining locations with corresponding icons.
 A pop-up at Curlew provides details and coordinates.
 A color selection menu for map icons is displayed.
 The base map is labeled as part of a tech talk tutorial for 2025." caption="Adjusting the styling of placemarkers in Google My Maps" %}

 Selecting the placemarker, you can change the styling of the color and icon with the paint button symbol or adjust the label or description of the item by selecting the pencil icon.
 Note that metadata you put in the description field or images you attach with the camera icon will not generate in GES (although they will in Google Earth).
-If you want to adjust all of your labels quickly and efficiently, you can select the ellipses to the right of your layer title and choose Open Data Table, which will display your label and descriptions like a little spreadsheet.
+If you want to adjust all of your labels quickly and efficiently, you can select the ellipses to the right of your layer title and choose `Open Data Table`, which will display your label and descriptions like a little spreadsheet.

 {% include gallery-figure.html img="ges_geo_vis_08.jpg" alt="A map with a table overlay listing mining locations.
 The table includes columns for name and description with entries for towns and sites such as Keller, Bodie, and Curlew.
 Descriptions note counties, soil types, and statuses like Active Town or Community and Never Developed.
 Two locations, Curlew and Keller, are marked on the map." caption="Expanding the table view in Google My Maps to revise titles and descriptions efficiently." %}